PhysixProject/physix-on-usb/README.md

 Add paths to the kernel, initrd, and squash filesstem to the build-iso.conf file located at root of this repo.

+## Build the ISO image ##
+After editing build-iso.conf, Run ``` ./build-iso.sh ```
+This will create Physix-Project-Beta.iso which you can write to a usb thumb drive using the dd tool.

 ## Mount OverlayFS ##
 OverlayFS provides a way to write to the filesystem (in memory).